alentoghostflame/Python-Linux-Soundboard/README.md

 `/dev/input/by-id`.
 Select the keyboard that you want the soundboard to listen to, press the "Use Event File" button, and the numpad on the keyboard should now trigger the soundboard buttons.

+### ...increase the maximum audio thread count?
+Ten not enough for you?
+Edit `soundboard_config.yaml` with any text editor and change `max_sounds` from 10 to whatever number you want.
+Increasing this number will not decrease performance, it's playing many sounds at once that will.

 ### ...make applications listen to this?
 Using `pavucontrol` you can set the soundboard to output to any available sink, and sinks can be created by PALT.
 (PulseAudio-Looback-Tool)